mpechner/hamradio/mobilelinkd/README.md

 # Mobilelinkd TNC 4
 http://www.mobilinkd.com/

-It is an interesting device in that it offers both bluetooth connectivity.
+This is an interesting device in that it offers both bluetooth and USB sereial connectivity.
 Althought if connecting to a PC or Mac, use the serial port via the USB C port.
 Bluetooth shows up as 2 serial ports.
 One incoming and one outgoing.

 ## Window 11/AGWPE/Outpost Ipagwpe
+### Connections
+Use a cable to connect the USB C port on the mofem to your PC.
+Ise the correct interface cable to connect to the radio.
+I am using a FT-8800.
+So the 3.5mm TRRS audio connector/mini din 6 cable is what I am using for 1200 baud communication.
+The minidin M/F cable was not need for me.
 ### Packages to Download

-#### agwpe

 #### Outpost
 https://www.outpostpm.org/index.php